egwaborehis/Ai-chatbot-python/README.md

 ## Python AI Chatbot

-A Python-based conversational AI chatbot built as part of my AI development learning.
-This project included me integrating an external AI API into a Python application while managing conversation state and user input.
+A Python-based conversational AI chatbot built as part of my exposure to how AI works on a small basic scale This project included me integrating an external AI API into a Python application while managing conversation state and user input.

 ## Features would include: